 Do this every mealtime for several weeks, before slowly introducing visual simulation.
 Continue feeding the cat and dog separately, but on either side of a dog gate or screen, before finally removing it all together.
 By this point, “they’re eating side-by-side, pretty much ignoring each other,” Galaxy said.
 For safety’s sake, continue keeping the dog on a leash until you’re confident it’s safe to take it off (and even then, exercise caution).

 After you’ve successfully ingratiated the cat and dog using feeding exercises, keep their food bowls separate.
 “A cat will walk up to the dog bowl—either while the dog’s eating, or in the vicinity—and try to eat out of it,” Galaxy said.
 “The dog just goes to town on them.
 You can’t assume that your dog isn’t food-protective or resource-protective.”

 To prevent these disastrous mealtime encounters, schedule regular mealtimes for your pets (no free feeding!) and place the bowls in separate areas of the house, or the cat’s dish up on a table or another high spot.

-Socializing these animals at a young age can be easier than introducing them as adults—pups are easily trainable “sponges” that soak up new information and situations, Sandor says.
-Plus, dogs are less confident and smaller at this stage in life, allowing the cat to “assume its rightful position at the top of the hierarchy,” she adds.
+Socializing these animals at a young age can be easier than introducing them as adults—pups are easily trainable “sponges” that soak up new information and situations, Sandor said.
+Plus, dogs are less confident and smaller at this stage in life, allowing the cat to “assume its rightful position at the top of the hierarchy,” she added.